 Submitter No Submission point Summary 112 24 Noted that it would be useful to insert in the 'explanation' how the criteria have been established.
 124 26 Sought that the policy be amended to read: 'District and regional plans shall identify indigenous ecosystems and habitats that have been assessed as having significant indigenous biodiversity values in accordance with the following best practice ecological significance criteria: Primary Assessment Criteria (d)(ii) provides seasonal or core habitat for threatened indigenous species.
-Secondary Assessment Criteria (e) Key ecological processes remain viable or still influence the site; and key ecosystems within the site are known to be or are likely to be resilient to existing or potential threats under some realistic level of management activity' Also sought the explanation be amended to read: 'Policy 22 will ensure that indigenous ecosystems and habitats with significant biodiversity values are identified in district and regional plans in a consistent way.
+Secondary Assessment Criteria (e) Key ecological processes remain viable or still influence the site; and key ecosystems within the site are known to be ar are likely to be realigned to eviciting or potential threats under some realigned of known to be or are likely to be resilient to existing or potential threats under some realistic level of management activity' Also sought the explanation be amended to read: ( Policy 22 will ensure that indigenous ecosystems and habitats with significant biodiversity values are identified in district and regional plans in a consistent way.
 Wellington Regional Council, and district and city councils are required to assess indigenous ecosystems and habitats against the relevant criteria.
 To be identified as having significant biodiversity values, an indigenous ecosystem or habitat must meet at least one of the Primary Assessment Criteria (Representativeness, Rarity, Diversity and Ecological Context).
 These criteria are consistent with Environment Court accepted and best practice criteria.
 Any assessment of indigenous ecosystems and habitats undertaken under policy 22 should include field verification of sites for inclusion.
 130 6 Requested additional criteria be added to read: 'Community values: the health of the ecosystem or habitat is of social, cultural or historical importance to the community as evidenced by their contribution over time to its protection or restoration' and 'potential biodiversity significance: where individuals, communities or public organisations have already taken steps to protect the indigenous habitats and ecosystems and/or facilitate their restoration'.
 Requested that Greater Wellington ensure that implementation of method 21 includes identifying processes for establishing 'significance'; providing guidance on the degree of specificity required when identifying these ecosystems and habitats; requiring identification of places not just ecosystem types; encouraging a focus on identifying ecosystems and habitats that are potentially at risk either from